zmike/zmike.github.io/_posts/2023-08-09-mayor-of-compilertown.md

 Hooray.

-The reasoning behind this Sisyphean undertaking which has cost me the past couple weeks along with what shreds of sanity previously remained within this mortal shell are two:
+The reasoning behind this Sisyphean undertaking which has cost me the past couple weeks along with what shreds of sanity previously remained within this mortal shell:
 * I've really wanted to delete some [unbelievably gross code](https://gitlab.freedesktop.org/mesa/mesa/-/blob/f71d43ecfb882cd5d777b8a39e0769c40c15b03d/src/gallium/drivers/zink/nir_to_spirv/nir_to_spirv.c#L1704) for [a while](https://gitlab.freedesktop.org/mesa/mesa/-/issues/7045)
-* in theory there will someday be this [magical new linker](https://gitlab.freedesktop.org/mesa/mesa/-/issues/8841) that infamous graphics mad scientist Marek Olšák has been working on since the before-times, which will require the use of lowered i/o
+* in theory there will someday be this [magical new linker](https://gitlab.freedesktop.org/mesa/mesa/-/issues/8841) that infamous graphics mad scientist Marek Olšák has been working on since the before-times, and this will require the use of lowered i/o

 It's a tough choice, but if I had to pick one of these as the "main" reason why I have done the move, my response would be yes.